mistic100/UMWP-Autochanger/README.md

 ## Installation
 1. Install and configure UltraMon on your computer.

-2. Go to the wallpaper configuration of UltraMon and ensure that the profile "default" exists, if not, create it.
-You don't need to configure anything else on this screen.

-3. Launch "UMWP Autochanger.exe".
+2. Launch "UMWP Autochanger.exe".
     * Depending on your configuration, you might be asked to locate "UltraMonDesktop.exe".

-4. Click on the plus button to add a new set.
+3. Click on the plus button to add a new set.
 A set is basically a directory containing JPEG/PNG/BMP files.
 UMWP Autochanger will browse this directory recursively up to 3 levels searching for image files.

-5. Once you have added your sets, the wallpaper will randomly change every 60 seconds (default delay).
+4. Once you have added your sets, the wallpaper will randomly change every 60 seconds (default delay).

 ## Configuration